mmarz9/D8-Site-Building-Talk/README.md

-# D8-Site-Building-Talk
-This talk was developed for the Drupal North Camp in June of 2015 Enjoy!
+# Drupal 8 Site Building Test Drive

+These slides are designed to accompany a introductory talk on Drupal 8 Site building

+Target running time of 45min - 1 hour

+Powered by reveal.js